 Air superiority is vital for success in an operation.
 Aircraft, however, are limited by their fuel capacity and loadout.
 Flying back to base, whether that is an aircraft carrier or an airbase, can be a timely affair.
 Consequently, the ability to refuel and rearm close to the front, by utilizing a Forward Arming and Refuelling Point (FARP), is key.

 The establishment and operation of a FARP can be a tricky affair.
 First, it requires a team of pathfinders to survey the impromptu airfield or landing strip for suitability.
-That’s were the Air Commandos of the Air Force Special Operations Command (AFSOC) come in.
+That’s where the Air Commandos of the Air Force Special Operations Command (AFSOC) come in.

 One of the skillsets of Special Warfare Squadrons is to survey and operate airfields in permissive or non-permissive environments.
 Last month, AFSOC and the conventional Air Force tested the ability to establish a FARP in support of 5th generation fighter jets.